 Some people may not think there's any connection between coronavirus (COVID-19) and Dupuytren's, but the pandemic is actually quite relevant for people who are living with this condition.

-Coronavirus does not increase the risk of Dupuytren's contracture and vice versa.
-But, if you already have the condition then you must be extra careful during these testing times to ensure you do not catch the virus.
+The good news is that the two conditions are not directly related.
+COVID-19 does not increase the risk of Dupuytren's contracture and vice versa.
+But, if you already have Dupuytren's, you must be extra careful to ensure you do not catch COVID.

 We know that Dupuytren's disease can make it difficult to perform simple tasks such as rinsing, drying, and washing your hands and fingers.
 This can be risky, as COVID makes it very important for people to engage in regular and frequent handwashing practices.
 The World Health Organization (WHO) recommends that everyone wash their hands for at least 20 seconds at a time to effectively get all the germs off and keep you safe.
 This is not only important for your health, but also for the health of those around you.